Mark Holden: 1974–1977: Music career

 In 1974, Holden entered Showcase '74, a television talent show on Network 9 where he sang original folky songs.
 Holden ultimately placed fifth.
 John Bromell from Essex Music encouraged Holden to relocate to Sydney and arranged a meeting with Peter Dawkins a record producer with EMI Music who signed Holden.
 Holden's debut album Dawn in Darkness was released in 1975, in which Holden wrote or co-wrote all tracks.

 From 1975 to 1976, Holden performed as Joseph in the first Australian production of Joseph and the Amazing Technicolor Dreamcoat at the Seymour Centre, Sydney.
 He was the first pop star in the world to play the lead role.

+In 1975 he became a host on the TV series Target.

 In April 1976, Holden released a cover of Eric Carmen's "Never Gonna Fall in Love Again".
 The song became a hit peaking at number 13 on the Australian Kent Music Report.
 He released "I Wanna Make You My Lady" in August and "Last Romance" in November, which both peaked at number 11.
 Holden issued his second studio album, Let Me Love You.
 At the TV Week King of Pop Awards of 1976 he won Most Popular New Talent.

 In 1977, Holden released "Hey, My Love" in February which peaked at number 32, and "Reach Out for the One Who Loves You" in August, which peaked at number 17.

 Holden's third album Encounter was released in September 1977.
 Both Let Me Love You and Encounter were each certified double gold for shipment of 50,000 copies.